nicogutz/NRF24_STM8_Library/README.md

 Debugging
 ==========
 Debugging is currently only possible using Linux, there is a core issue with SDCC.
 This might get fixed in the future.
+For debuging to work at version 6.11, follow the instructions at https://github.com/platformio/platform-ststm8/issues/61

 Notes regarding SPL Setup
 =========================